F-number: Notation

-A T-stop is an f-number adjusted to account for light transmission efficiency.

-Stops, f-stop conventions, and exposure
+Conventional scales

 The word stop is sometimes confusing due to its multiple meanings.
 A stop can be a physical object: an opaque part of an optical system that blocks certain rays.
 The aperture stop is the aperture setting that limits the brightness of the image by restricting the input pupil size, while a field stop is a stop intended to cut out light that would be outside the desired field of view and might cause flare or other problems if not stopped.